klasharr/ssc-weather/README.md

 ## Settings

-This needs Met Office [developer API](https://www.metoffice.gov.uk/datapoint/api) key which for now is stored in a transient added from the shell.
+Met Office API requests needs a [developer API](https://www.metoffice.gov.uk/datapoint/api) key which for now is stored in a transient added from the shell.

 `met_office_key`